skalarproduktraum/phd-thesis/chapters/scenery.md

 ## Implementation Challenges

+### Language

 The first implementation challenge is finding the right language.
 For the project, we aimed to use a functional language to make it easy to reason about the code.
 In the Java ecosystem, the contenders therefore were

-* _Clojure_, a LISP dialect
+* _Clojure_, a Lisp dialect
 * _Scala_, a functional and object-oriented language developed at _EPFL_
 * _Kotlin_, a functional and object-oriented language developed by the company JetBrains and used in their IntelliJ product line, now also a first-class citizen on the Android operating system.

-_Clojure_ unfortunately has a very steep learning curve, with a small pool of experts, and _Scala_ makes use from existing Java code difficult. _Kotlin_ on the other hand provides a useful functional feature set, as well as low entry barriers, and a well developed, open-source and commercially maintained IDE [^kotlinlink] Further, Kotlin is also useable as a scripting language (see [https://github.com/hbrandl/kscript](https://github.com/hbrandl/kscript)).
+_Clojure_ unfortunately has a very steep learning curve, resulting in a small pool of experts, and _Scala_ makes use from existing Java code difficult. _Kotlin_ on the other hand provides a useful functional feature set, as well as low entry barriers, and a well developed, open-source and commercially maintained IDE [^kotlinlink] Further, Kotlin is also useable as a scripting language (see [https://github.com/hbrandl/kscript](https://github.com/hbrandl/kscript)).

 [^kotlinlink]: see [https://kotlinlang.org](https://kotlinlang.org).

+### Interfacing with Graphics API on the Java VM

+Current versions (8.0+) of the Java Virtual Machine do not provide Java-native bindings to graphics APIs like Direct3D, OpenGL or Vulkan, but 3rd party solutions exist to bridge that gap.
+We have chosen two projects for developing the OpenGL and Vulkan backends:

+* _JOGL_ ([www.jogamp.org](https://jogamp.org)) provides an object-oriented Java interface to the OpenGL API in all of its current versions.
+In that, JOGLs interfaces are written in a very idiomatic way, which partially diverge quite far from the original OpenGL C API.
+They however simplify the use for the developed software, especially in situations where it has to be embedded into an existing GUI application.
+JOGL is used for the OpenGL backend in scenery.
+* _LWJGL_ ([www.lwjgl.org](https://lwjgl.org)) provides a Java interface to the OpenGL and Vulkan APIs in all of their current versions.
+In contrast to JOGL, LWJGL keeps its API very close to the original, and does not try to wrap a normal C API in an object-oriented manner, but leaves that aspect to the user, in case desired.
+This approach results in more flexibility, though at the cost of higher effort for embedding into existing applications.
+LWJGL is used to develop the Vulkan backend in scenery.

 ## Architecture Details